From One Therapist to Another: 10 Most Common Therapist Mistakes

 When patients are in denial, it is very tempting to try to get them to see their blindspot.
 I had a client who was denying her diagnosis and frustrating all parents and treatment team.
 I could have responded to her by talking with her about her denial of her symptoms, which would have probably made her feel defensive.
 I would have wanted to point out that she was in a residential program for eating disorders and to explain to her that her insurance company must believe that she had an eating disorder or they wouldn't be covering her treatment.
 I could even go on and say that in fact, it must be a very serious eating disorder for the insurance company to authorize this level of care.
 Instead, I chose to be patient, wait for an opening, and then use humor.
 She related to another person's description of perfectionism and I said to her with a smile on my face, “By the way, perfectionism is linked to developing eating disorders.
 Not with you I’m sure …just saying.”
 Go here to read more about this situation.

 I’ve always hated to admit when I don’t know something.
 However, being a therapist has really helped me with this.
 I’ve been asked so many questions in the therapy office to which I didn’t know the answer and in that process have learned that it’s often times better if I don’t.
 Trying to come up with an answer or guess at an answer, or even make an astute interpretation may prevent the client from actually working as hard to find the answer that is most right for them to the question that is most important.

-My book A Clinician’s Guide to Pathological Ambivalence: How to Be on Your Client’s Side Without Taking a Side can teach you how to avoid this and other common therapeutic mistakes by developing skills to work directly on resolving ambivalence and rewriting old narratives.
+My book A Clinician’s Guide to Pathological Ambivalence: How to Be on Your Client’s Side Without Taking a Side can teach you how to avoid these and other common therapeutic mistakes by developing skills to work directly on resolving ambivalence and rewriting old narratives.
 I would love to hear from you.
-Please scroll down to the bottom of this page (past the banner of recent posts) to leave a comment.
+Please scroll down to the bottom of this page to leave a comment.